Mfarzana/docker-learning/introduction.md

 The **CLI uses** the **Docker REST API to control or interact** with the **Docker daemon** through scripting or direct CLI commands.
 The **daemon creates and manages Docker objects**, such as images, containers, networks, and volumes.

 ## Docker architecture
+Docker uses a client-server architecture.
+The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
+The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
+The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface

 ![enter image description here](https://docs.docker.com/engine/images/architecture.svg)
 ## Reference